spaceuniverse/QLSD/README.txt

 -----------------------------------------------------------------------------

 Files:
-- fSandDataGetter.py - loop which produces one step in the sandbox world
+- fSandDataGetter.py - loop which produces one step in the sandbox world - Run It!
 - fSandBox.py - main class contains all sandbox world and creatures
 - fSandController - Q controller
 - fSandFun - features extraction and support functions